marciof/Eon/README.md

 # Checklist #

-- Keep it simple, concise, and practical.
+- Keep it simple, practical and concise.
 - Make right things easy (easier than wrong things), encouraged, and the only way.
 - Principle of Least Surprise: "The design should match the user's experience, expectations, and mental models."
 - "Zero-one-infinity rule": no arbitrary limits.